umigv/embedded_stack/readme.md

 When no motor is connected only the `b` command works; it should return roughly 24.

+### ODrive Motor Testing

+To work with the motors, follow the encoder and motor setup [here](https://docs.odriverobotics.com/v/latest/getting-started.html#motor-configuration).
+Afterwards, calibrate the motors with `odrv0.axis0.requested_state = AXIS_STATE_FULL_CALIBRATION_SEQUENCE`.
+Within two seconds, a beep will occur, followed by the calibration.
+The calibration consists of three different phases.
+If at any point the calibration fails, the motor will stop working, and the ODrive will update all the error flags.

+After a successful calibration sequence, enter `odrv0.axis0.requested_state = AXIS_STATE_CLOSED_LOOP_CONTROL`.
+Then type `odrv0.axis0.controller.config.control_mode` to check what mode the ODrive is in.
+The integer value corresponds to one of four modes, which can be verified [here](https://betadocs.odriverobotics.com/api/odrive.controller.controlmode).
+For now, set it to `CONTROL_MODE_VELOCITY_CONTROL` by typing `odrv0.axis0.controller.config.control_mode = CONTROL_MODE_VELOCITY_CONTROL`.

+To set an input velocity, type `odrv0.axis0.controller.input_vel = x` where x is the value in revolutions per second.
+The current tested range is (-MAX, 2) ∪ [0, 0] ∪ (2, MAX) where MAX is the maximum revolutions per second allowed.
+This value can be changed by the user.
+If at any point the motor stops spinning, it means that the ODrive has errors and that the error flags have been set.

+If there are errors at any point, type `dump_errors(odrv0)` to view all errors, and type `odrv0.clear_errors()` to reset all the error flags.
+Then start over with the calibration sequence.

 ### ODrive Configuration

 The ODrive's configuration can be saved to a JSON file using the command `odrivetool backup-config my_config.json` and saved to an ODrive from the configuration file using `odrivetool restore-config my_config.json`.
 The current configuration is stored under `odrive/config/backup.json`.